European Banking Authority: Mission and tasks

 To perform these tasks, the EBA can produce a number of regulatory and non regulatory documents including binding Technical Standards, Guidelines, Recommendations, Opinions, Questions and Answers (Q&As) and ad-hoc or regular reports.
 The Binding Technical Standards are legal acts which specify particular aspects of an EU legislative text (Directive or Regulation) and aim at ensuring consistent harmonisation in specific areas.
 The EBA develops draft BTS which are finally endorsed and adopted by the European Commission.
 Contrary to other documents such as Guidelines or Recommendations, the BTS are legally binding and directly applicable in all Member States.

 Common Reporting Framework

 Common Reporting (COREP) is the standardised reporting framework issued by the EBA for the Capital Requirements Directive reporting.
 It covers credit risk, market risk, operational risk, own fund and capital adequacy ratios.
 This reporting framework has been adopted by almost 30 European countries.
 Regulated institutions are periodically required to file COREP reports, on both a solo and consolidated basis using XBRL in Eurofiling architecture taxonomies.
 All regulated organisations in the UK must use COREP to make their regular statutory reports from 1 January 2014 onwards.

+Board of Supervisors

+The national authorities that are voting members of the EBA's Board of Supervisors have been, from creation to early 2024: